matbrady/img-placeholder-src/README.md

 </body>
 ```

 Each service supports different placeholder variations.
+See [`service_features.md`](docs/service_features.md) for details.
 An image data object that contains all types of image variations could include the following attributes.

 |Attribute     | Options     | Description
 |:---          |:---         |:---